Shan-Pollawat/Shan-Pollawat/README.md

 ---
 ## 🚀 About Me

-Right now, I’m a junior full stack developer and data scientist for sometimes I really enjoy solving real-world problems with clean, maintainable code.
+Right now, I’m a junior full stack developer and data scientist for sometimes.
+I really enjoy solving real-world problems with clean, maintainable code.

 I’m especially interested in: